Craig Bellamy: Bristol Rovers and Norwich City

 Bellamy attended youth sessions organised by Cardiff City in Ely for a year after being encouraged by his father.
 The club, however, took little interest in him as a youngster and, at nine-years-old, he joined Bristol Rovers after being spotted by former professional Stan Montgomery, who was working for Rovers.
 Although an hour's drive from his family home, Bellamy was swayed by the better coaching and his own playing kit.
 He spent two years with Bristol Rovers before being spotted by a scout working for Norwich City.
 The club invited Bellamy to a trial match in Somerset where he impressed and was asked to travel with the side to compete in the Dana Cup, an international youth football tournament held in Hjørring, Denmark.
 His performances led to a permanent place with the Canary Rangers, Norwich's youth development side.
 Prior to signing with the club, several other teams took an interest in Bellamy; Leeds United offered his parents £10,000 if he signed for them.
 Norwich responded by guaranteeing him a two-year YTS contract when he was old enough to sign.
 Bellamy travelled to Norwich by train on Saturday afternoons, then played a youth match on Sunday morning before returning to Cardiff.

 At the age of 15, Bellamy moved away from Cardiff to start his youth apprenticeship with Norwich, being placed with a local family along with another apprentice.
-His first year away from home proved troublesome and he describes it as "the hardest year of my life", regularly crying himself to sleep at night after suffering from homesickness.
+His first year away from home proved troublesome and he describes it as "the hardest year of my life", regularly crying himself to sleep due to homesickness.
 Each apprentice was assigned to a senior player for whom they performed basic tasks such as cleaning boots or making tea.
 Bellamy was paired with John Polston but found the experienced defender difficult to work with and believed Polston tried to "humiliate" him.

 Bellamy's homesickness was lessened after he became friends with another apprentice from Cardiff, Tom Ramasut, but problems with his discipline became commonplace.
 On one occasion, Bellamy received a final warning from staff after he broke the arm of a trialist goalkeeper during a fight on the training ground; Bellamy later wrote that he believed Norwich showed him leniency when disciplining him in fear of losing a player regarded as having a bright future.
 Bellamy reached a turning point in his career when his girlfriend Claire became pregnant while he was a youth player.
-He has credited the conception of his first child as a catalyst for his career that saw him become more determined to become a professional footballer, stating, "I have had the career I have had because of that moment when Claire phoned me up to tell me she was pregnant".
+He has credited this as a catalyst for his career that saw him become more determined to become a professional footballer, stating, "I have had the career I have had because of that moment when Claire phoned me up to tell me she was pregnant".
 At the end of the first year of his YTS deal, Bellamy was the only player promoted to the club's reserve side by coach Mike Phelan.